YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 ## E. Configure Grafana

 The first step is to tell Grafana where to get data (ie Data Sources).
+You can see that Grafana is trying fetch data from a Prometheus FQDN, however this is not configured.
-In our case, the data source is Prometheus.
-In its configuration, you then need to put Prometheus's URL (http://192.168.0.63:30000)
+In our case, we need to create a new Prometheus Data Source .
+In its configuration, you then need to put Prometheus's URL (http://192.168.0.140)
-You can also specify in this lab that Prometheus will be the default source.
+You can also specify in this lab that this is the default source.
 Click on 'Save & Test'.

 ## F. Create your own graph

+By default, Grafana uses Prometheus as a _Data Source_.

 Hover on the '+' on left side of the screen, then 'New Dashboard', 'New Panel' & 'Add Query'.
 You can here configure a new graph by adding metrics.
 By typing 'trident' in the 'Metrics' box, you will see all metrics available.